MileHacker Logo

 • The quintessential mode of transport for exploring Dal Lake and Nigeen Lake.

-• Used for a visit to floating markets and various points of interest along the lake's shore.
+• Used for a visit to floating markets and various points of interest on the lake.

 • Negotiation of fares is an expected part of the experience.